GodReaper/webhook-repo/README.md

 ## License
 MIT

-##Tasks Given by Interviewer
+## Tasks Given by Interviewer

-Dockerise the application
+- Dockerise the application (Done)
-add logging to backend
+- add logging to backend (Done)
-make it fetch only 15sec event else none (Done) read celery and msg queues how it works https://www.tornadoweb.org/en/stable/guide/queues.html read and go through the code
+- make it fetch only 15sec event else none (Done)
+- read celery and msg queues how it works
+- https://www.tornadoweb.org/en/stable/guide/queues.html read and go through the code